A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 1. Is there a meal menu, and can residents choose when to eat?
 Do the menu selections vary from day to day?

 2. Determine your specific state’s licensing agency and contact them.
-Additionally, most states have an ombudsman program that will have detailed records.
-These show any patterns of neglect or medication errors.
+Additionally, most states have an ombudsman program that has detailed records.
+These records are invaluable for spotting patterns of neglect or recurring medication errors before you sign a lease.

 3. Ask for a copy of the resident agreement spelling out the facility's obligations.
 It will also list the charge for extra items, like laundry service.